Haythem97/GreenHome-Back-Office/readme.md

 # GreenHome app

-This is the GreenHome app to create users and add their depencies.
+This is the GreenHome back-office to create users and add their depencies.

 ## Usage